Finding the Minimal Parameter Budget for Implicit Reasoning: A Data Complexity Driven Scaling Law for Language Models: Introduction

 \section{Introduction}

-Language Models (LMs) have demonstrated remarkable capabilities across a wide range of tasks, with reasoning being a core component \citep{wei2022emergent, guo2025deepseek}.
-While reasoning is typically enhanced during the post-training stage by encouraging LMs to generate long chain-of-thoughts (CoTs) \citep{guo2025deepseek,yang2025qwen3}, it is reasonable to assume that they already acquire the foundations of such capability during pretraining, given that post-training operates at a significantly smaller scale.
-Several recent studies have explored the mechanisms by which LMs may acquire reasoning-related abilities through next-token prediction pretraining \citep{zhu2024towards, wang2024grokking, wangunderstanding}.
-However, the impact of scaling on LMs' reasoning ability during pretraining remains poorly understood.
+Large language models (LMs) exhibit impressive reasoning abilities across domains ranging from mathematics to symbolic manipulation and planning \citep{wei2022emergent, guo2025deepseek}.
+While post-training methods such as chain-of-thought prompting and reinforcement learning can substantially enhance reasoning performance \citep{guo2025deepseek,yang2025qwen3}, these methods operate on top of representations learned during pretraining and at a much smaller scale.
+This raises a fundamental question: how much model capacity is actually required for reasoning to emerge during pretraining?

-The general scaling behavior of LMs at pretraining time has been extensively investigated, including the well-known exponential scaling laws for testing loss and compute proposed by \cite{kaplan2020scaling} and the training compute-optimal scaling studied by \cite{hoffmann2022chinchilla}.
+The general scaling behavior of LMs at pretraining time has been extensively investigated, including the well-known exponential scaling laws for testing loss and compute proposed by \citet{kaplan2020scaling} and the training compute-optimal scaling studied by \citet{hoffmann2022chinchilla}.
 Recent work has also examined the scaling of specific capabilities like machine translation \citep{ghorbaniscaling} and knowledge capacity/memorization \citep{allen-zhu2025physics, lu2024scaling}.
-According to these existing scaling laws, it is in general believed that larger models imply better testing loss or task performance.
+According to these existing scaling laws, it is in general believed that larger models strictly imply better testing loss or task performance.

-In this paper, instead we find that the scaling of LMs' reasoning capability at pretraining time differs from normal power-law scaling, in a simplified controlled pretraining environment.
-We use \textbf{implicit reasoning} to denote the reasoning behavior that naturally emerges during pretraining. i.e. \textit{the capability to draw new conclusions from existing knowledge without being explicitly trained to generate chain-of-thoughts (CoTs).} More specifically, we define implicit reasoning over world knowledge as the task of completing missing edges in an incomplete knowledge graph, which requires multi-hop traversal according to predefined logic rules that are implicitly encoded in the graph generation process.
+In this paper, we aim to find the smallest LM size that can reach the optimal implicit reasoning performance.
+Following the setup in \citet{wangunderstanding}, we use \textbf{implicit reasoning} to denote the reasoning behavior that naturally emerges during pretraining. i.e. \textit{the capability to draw new conclusions from existing knowledge without being explicitly trained to generate chain-of-thoughts (CoTs).} More specifically, we define implicit reasoning over world knowledge as the task of completing missing edges in an incomplete knowledge graph, which requires multi-hop traversal according to predefined logic rules that are implicitly encoded in the graph generation process.
 To investigate this, we pretrain LMs from scratch using only triples from the incomplete graph and then evaluate their ability to infer the missing connections.